KldIA6666/Kickerz/README.md

 ---

 > [!WARNING]
-> **Disclaimer**: This script is intended for educational and research purposes only.
-The developer is not responsible for any misuse of this software.
+> **Disclaimer**: The scripts are intended for educational and research purposes only.
+The developer (me) is not responsible for any misuse of this software.
 By using this script, you agree to use it legally and ethically.

 ## Featured Tool: KickerzOyaled (AI Chat Bot)